openhab/website/blog/2018-10-29-smart-home-day-eclipsecon-europe-2018.md

 | Eclipse SmartHome & Plain Old Maven<br/>_Lukasz Dywicki, Founder Code-House_ | [![Eclipse SmartHome & Plain Old Maven](https://img.youtube.com/vi/WBxCHxi1pM8/2.jpg)](https://www.youtube.com/watch?v=WBxCHxi1pM8&list=PLEGbpQEn6rvyikXIhZXmuztwgUz7V8Ufs&index=11&t=0s) |
 | Panel Discussion - Build Tooling for Eclipse SmartHome<br/>_Candidate 1: Maven - Advocated by Lukasz Dywicki<br/>Candidate 2: Tycho - Advocated by Kai Kreuzer<br/>Candidate 3: Bnd - Advocated by BJ Hargrave<br/>Moderation: Henning Treu_ | [![Panel Discussion - Build Tooling for Eclipse SmartHome](https://img.youtube.com/vi/92szjGgt0SY/3.jpg)](https://www.youtube.com/watch?v=92szjGgt0SY&list=PLEGbpQEn6rvyikXIhZXmuztwgUz7V8Ufs&index=13&t=0s) |

 A big thanks to everyone who has attended the event as well as to all the speakers that helped making the day a great success!
+There was a lot of very positive feedback on the talks and it always makes a very special atmosphere to have so many passionate community members together at one place.
+While we will try to repeat doing such events in future, everybody should feel encouraged to organise local meet-ups or other types of events around their favorite project - it is absolutely worth the efforts!

 You can find pictures of the Smart Home Day on Google Photos:
 <!--{:.center}-->